 The work of a Judge in the sport of sailing includes a wide range of services to competitors and race organisers, including the hearing of protests and requests for redress, deciding questions of eligibility and boat measurement compliance, and being present on the water watching for rule infringements.
-ISA has three categories of Judge; National Judge (NJ), Regional Judge (RJ) and Club Judge (CJ).
+Irish Sailing has four categories of Judge; National Judge (NJ), National Judge Emeritus NRO (E)*, Regional Judge (RJ) and Protest Committee.
 The highest recognition is the ISAF qualification of “International Judge”.

 Race Officers are sailors who serve on-the-water as the Race Officer (previously known as the Officer of the Day or OOD) and manage a race.
 The term Race Officer refers to the person who leads the team running races.
 He or she is normally on the committee boat or in the start area ashore.